Join us for a holiday dinner on Wednesday, December 2nd at the Penfield Country Club.

 We are sharing a holiday party together with the Penfield Chamber of Commerce.
-The party is FREE if you bring two items for the Penfield Food Shelf.
+The party is FREE if you bring three items for the Penfield Food Shelf.
 Bring your spouse and/or a friend, too.

 Reservations are required and can be made online.

 Networking Reception with cash bar 5:15 – 5:45